SystemsApproach/ops/control.rst

 ~~~~~~~~~~~~~~~~~~

 The above description references other models, which we do not fully
-described here.
+describe here.
 They include `IP-Domain`, which specifies IP and DNS
 settings; and `UPF`, which specifies the User Plane Function (the data
 plane element of the SD-Core) that should forward packets on behalf of
 this particular instance of the connectivity service.
 The `UPF` model
 is necessary because Aether supports two different implementations:
 one runs as a microservice on a server and the other runs as a P4
 program loaded into the switching fabric, as described in a companion
 book.
+Furthermore, as they are implemented in software, there may be
+multiple microservice-based `UPFs` deployed at the same time, each
+providing isolated traffic.
+Thus a large deployment could have many
+`UPFs`.

 .. _reading_sdn:
 .. admonition:: Further Reading